Paul Schmidt (interpreter): Postwar

 Arrested in May 1945, Schmidt was freed by the Americans in 1948.

-After he was captured at Salzburg, in May 1945, Schmidt asserted that there was little anti-Semitism in Germany until Hitler imported it from Austria.
-Stating: "Hitler’s biggest mistakes were his campaign against the Jews and his policy of imperialism."
+After he was captured at Salzburg in May 1945, Schmidt asserted that there was little anti-Semitism in Germany until Hitler imported it from Austria.
+He said: "Hitler's biggest mistakes were his campaign against the Jews and his policy of imperialism."

-In 1946 he testified at the Nuremberg Trials, where conversations with him were noted down by psychiatrist Leon Goldensohn and later published.
+In 1946, he testified at the Nuremberg trials, where psychiatrist Leon Goldensohn noted and later published conversations with him.
 In 1947, he testified for the prosecution against the directors of IG Farben.
-In 1952 he founded the Sprachen & Dolmetscher Institut in Munich, a college in which students could learn languages and become translators and interpreters.
+In 1952, he founded the Sprachen & Dolmetscher Institut in Munich, a college where students could learn languages and become translators and interpreters.
 He retired in 1967.

 Memoirs

 Entitled An Extra on the Diplomatic Stage, Schmidt's memoirs cover his 21 years as an important eyewitness to European foreign policy.
 They begin with his frontline experiences during the First World War at the German spring offensive of 1918 and continue with his work for the German chancellors before 1933.